How does it develop?

 - Bleeding that is unusually heavy

-- Vaginal discharge – from pink and watery to brown, or even prune-coloured occasionally
+- Vaginal discharge – from blood-stained to a light or dark brown

-A number of things can cause this hormone imbalance, including being overweight.
-It’s not always possible to prevent endometrial cancer, but some things are thought to reduce your risk.
-This includes maintaining a healthy weight and the long-term use of some types of contraception.
+A number of things can cause excess oestrogen such as an elevated Body Mass Index (BMI), as oestrogen is stored in the body’s fat cells.
+It’s not always possible to prevent womb cancer, but some things are thought to reduce your risk, for example maintaining a healthy weight.

 How is it diagnosed?